Community | Connections | Support

 There's a place for you in math and science at Edmonds Community College.
 Start now!
 Visit the MESA student center located in the Math Center in Mukilteo Hall 206.
-The MESA program provides support to low-income, educationally disadvantaged students studying science and seeking to transfer to bachelor's degree programs.
-The center aims to increase the number of women and underrepresented minorities studying science.
+MESA (Math, Engineering, Science Achievement) Program focuses primarily on initiatives to improve diversity and retention with an emphasis on traditionally underrepresented students in STEM fields, including African Americans, Native Americans, Hispanic/Latinos, Pacific Islanders and women.

-You Might Consider Applying for the MESA Program if You:
+You May be Eligible for the MESA Program if You:

 - have been encouraged to go for a certain career by family members because they didn't have the opportunity;